peri-source/peri/docs/architecture.rst

 (including but not limited to Jacobians, Hessians, log-likelihood, priors), leaving you to implement only a few methods in order to have a functioning :class:`~peri.states.State`.
-In order to implement a :class:`~peri.states.State`, you must know about the following functions:
+In order to implement a :class:`~peri.states.State`, you must know about the following class methods:

 .. autoclass:: peri.states.State
     :members: data, model, update